StormSkoglund/lesson-task-htmlcss-module3-lesson1/README.md

 ### Brief

-Make the home page welcome section look like the prototype.
+Use positioning to make the welcome section of the home page look like the prototype.

 By the end of the task, your page should look like this: